utsanjan/Android-Pin-Bruteforce/README.md

 ![How to Connect Phones](https://user-images.githubusercontent.com/101783/91640968-b7d46280-ea64-11ea-8340-94e3bacb706e.png)

-[Nethunter phone] <--> [USB cable] <--> [USB OTG adaptor] <--> [Locked Android phone]
+[Nethunter phone] ⇌ [USB cable] ⇌ [USB OTG adaptor] ⇌ [Locked Android phone]

 The USB HID Gadget driver provides emulation of USB Human Interface Devices (HID).
-This enables an Android Nethunter device to emulate keyboard input to the locked phone.
-It's just like plugging a keyboard into the locked phone and pressing keys.
+<br>This enables an Android Nethunter device to emulate keyboard input to the locked phone.
+<br>It's just like plugging a keyboard into the locked phone and pressing keys.

-â„1¤7 This takes a bit over 16.6 hours to try all possible 4 digit PINs, but with the optimised PIN list it should take you much less time.
+⏳ This takes a bit over 16.6 hours to try all possible 4 digit PINs, but with the optimised PIN list it should take you much less time.

 ### You will need